OGNylux/cpp-game/README.md

 ## Known Issues

 - Hearts give you more than one health points sometimes (the hitboxes are not very good)
+- You can get stuck on a wall when jumping against it sometimes
 - There's no real game-loop

 ## Credits